 Stakeholder Management is well-known as one of the most important parts of Project Management.
 The success or failure of a Project is highly dependent on its Stakeholders.
 As a result, properly managing Stakeholders and keeping them happy is a challenge for most Project Managers.
+So, this article will tell you about “How to Handle Difficult Stakeholders?”.

-If you are wondering who a stakeholder is and what they do, then to state it simply, a Stakeholder is an individual who has an interest in the success of a Project and hence sponsors or makes an investment in the said Project.
+If you are wondering who a Stakeholder is and what they do, then to state it simply, a Stakeholder is an individual who has an interest in the success of a Project and hence sponsors or makes an investment in the said Project.
 However, it is sometimes a bit challenging for Project Managers to handle or deal with Stakeholders.
 As a result, it’s critical to learn how to do so efficiently.

 In this guide, we will define Stakeholders, explore how to deal with Problematic Stakeholders, and provide tips on how to keep a positive relationship with them for a fruitful collaboration.